EBIT or EBITDA: Scratching your head right about now?

-The difference between EBIT and EBITDA is that if EBIT represents operating income, EBIDTA takes that one step further and represents cash flow generated by business operations.
+Here’s the difference between EBIT and EBITDA: If EBIT represents operating income, EBITDA takes that one step further and represents cash flow generated by business operations.

 Why Use EBITDA?

-EBITDA has become commonplace among owners, buyers, and investors because it’s a useful metric for comparing business valuations.
+EBITDA has become commonplace among owners, buyers and investors because it’s a useful metric for comparing business valuations.
 EBITDA also is used when investors need to assess a company for acquisition purposes

-Like with EBIT, there are two formulas for calculating EBITDA.
+As with EBIT, there are two formulas to calculate EBITDA.
 While they are different, each will give you the same result.
 The formulas for calculating Earnings Before Interest, Taxes, Depreciation and Amortization include:

-EBITDA = (Operating Income) + (Depreciation) + (Amortization)
+EBITDA = (Operating Profit) + (Depreciation) + (Amortization)